StockSharp/doc/en/topics/api/connectors/russia/alor.md

 # Alor Broker

-This connector available for MOEX only and description can found in [russian version](https://doc.stocksharp.ru/topics/api/connectors/russia/alor.html).
+This connector is available for MOEX only, and the description can be found in [Russian version](https://doc.stocksharp.ru/topics/api/connectors/russia/alor.html).